mathphysmx/teaching-ml/assigments/homework_assigment_01.md

     b.
 Plot the locations of all the wells

     c.
-Create a pandas.DataFrame for each well
+Extract each well into its own pandas.DataFrame

     d.
 For each well, plot the histogram corresponding to column **Var**